 - Every Province needs to draw plans for the refurbishing of school buildings, provision of drinking water, washrooms, boundary walls and security arrangements.

 - Actively encourage ‘adopt-a-school’ policy to ensure that philanthropists play an active role in promoting free education

 - Put on fast track the moto, ‘enter to learn’; and ‘go-to earn’ especially in vocational schools

 - Launch extensive training and refresher courses for primary and secondary school teachers

 - The examination system will be made more transparent and rigorous.

-- Grants and scholarship will be provided to such brilliant students who show best results and seek higher education both at home and abroad, especially for students who come from financially disadvantaged background.
+- Grants and scholarships will be provided to such brilliant students who show the best results and seek higher education both at home and abroad, especially for students who come from financially disadvantaged backgrounds.

 - Reintroduce/ strengthen the role of elected students unions.

 - Establish a network of public libraries, including digital libraries